RevolNoom/Meeps/README.md

 <h3 id="Components"> MIPS Program Components (functions)</h3>

 These conditions are given:
+* a, b: single-precision float numbers
-* a, b, n: Integers
+* n: Integer
 * a: Begin bound of integration (0 ≤ a)
 * b: End bound of integration (0 ≤ b)
 * n: Number of sample points (How many dx?) <b>(except for NEWTON_LEIBNIZ)</b>